amatsuo/amatsuo.github.io/research.md

-&ldquo;The Effects of Election Proximity on Participatory Shirking: The Staggered-Term Chamber as a Laboratory.&rdquo; 2015, _Legislative Studies Quarterly,_ 40(4), pp. 599-625, with Kentaro Fukumoto. `[Abstract]`{:.cl}
+&ldquo;The Effects of Election Proximity on Participatory Shirking: The Staggered-Term Chamber as a Laboratory.&rdquo; 2015, _Legislative Studies Quarterly,_ 40(4),  599-625, with Kentaro Fukumoto. `[Abstract]`{:.cl}
 [[DOI]](https://doi.org/10.1111/lsq.12090)

 {:.abstract}
 This study discusses a downside of electoral pressure.
 As elections approach, legislators reduce their effort in legislative activities, albeit while increasing their efficiency.
 To show this, we propose a new, natural experimental design exploiting staggered legislative election calendars to identify the effect of approaching elections.
 Two-way natural blocking improves the balance of pretreatments and an instrumental variable approach addresses noncompliance by retirees.
 Our analysis of the Japanese House of Councillors demonstrates that legislators up for election show up in the chamber less often than those not facing election; however, when they do show up and speak, they tend to speak longer.

 &ldquo;Kokkai Giin Ha Naze Iinkai De Hatugen Suru No Ka?
 Seitou, Rieki, Senkyo Seido [Why Do Diet Members Speak in Committees?
-Political Parties, Legislators, and Electoral Systems].&rdquo; 2010, _Japanese Journal of Electoral Studies_, 26(2), pp. 84-103, with Shunta Matsumoto [in Japanese].
+Political Parties, Legislators, and Electoral Systems].&rdquo; 2010, _Japanese Journal of Electoral Studies_, 26(2),  84-103, with Shunta Matsumoto [in Japanese].
 `[Abstract in English]`{:.cl}

 {:.abstract}